Wakaba2/World-Renderer/README.md

 You can download and use them just like the built-in templates.

 # Changelog
+v1.8.3
+You need to set an overlay target in order to render overlays
+Added the procedure "Set sky light color"
+Added the procedure "Set block light color"
+Removed the procedure "Multiply sky light color"
+Removed the procedure "Multiply block light color"
+Removed the procedure "Set light pixel"
+Some fixes and improvements
+Fixed some bugs

 v1.8.2
 The event trigger "Graphics - Render models" was renamed "Graphics - Render world"
 The procedure list "Model" was renamed "World"